 REAL PRETECTION

-This study will evaluate how smart insoles and socks can be used to monitor and improve foot health for people with diabetes-related neuropathy.
+This study will compare and evaluate three smart foot pressure monitoring devices to help improve foot health for people with diabetes-related neuropathy.

 Many people with diabetes develop ulcers under their feet due to areas of high pressure.
 The loss of normal foot sensations due to diabetes means they don’t recognise this increase in pressure.
-Smart insoles and socks can measure areas of high pressure and send an alert to a smartphone app and this study will test and compare several different foot monitoring technologies to inform future care.
+Smart insoles and socks measure areas of high pressure and provide feedback to a smartphone.
+This study will test and compare three different foot monitoring technologies to inform future care.

-The study is being carried out by a team of researchers at Manchester Metropolitan and Keele universities.
+The study is funded by Diabetes UK and is being carried out by a team of researchers at Manchester Metropolitan, Lancaster and Keele universities.

 Criteria